Maratinhos/bigquery/README.md

 order by month;
 ```

-### 3. Searching something in views and stored procedures
+### 3. Searching something in views and stored procedures.
 ```sql
 select table_catalog || '.' || table_schema || '.' || table_name as object,
        table_type                                                as type,